How to Get Rid of Fungus Gnats in Microgreens (And Prevent Them)

 Good air circulation helps growing mediums dry evenly and creates an environment that's less appealing to fungus gnats.

-Even a small fan pointed toward your growing area can make a significant difference.
+Even a small fan (browse our Amazon storefront for the ones we use) pointed toward your growing area can make a significant difference.
 The moving air:

 • Speeds up surface drying